jcarrano/antidox/doc/source/templating.rst

 ~~~~~~~~~~~~~~~~~~~~~~~

 This element calls a directive. reST directives are not nodes: they generate
 nodes that are added to the tree.
-This element can have the following parameters:
+This element can have the following attributes:

 ``antidox:name``
   Name of the directive to invoke ("directive type" in reST terminology.)